-Help Us Make a Difference in a Captured Wild Horse's Life
+Help Us Make a Difference in the Life of a Captured Wild Horse or Burro

 Expectations: We welcome good help, but we also have expectations.
 Volunteers have to commit 4 hours a day to doing whatever needs done.
 Days off are only scheduled when there are blizzards and even then there are horses to be fed.
 You have to take responsibility to fulfilling your time commitment.
 We don't mind volunteers taking off to go explore the area, but we don't provide food and lodging to people who aren't helping.
 We are not a dude ranch.

-As a volunteer, you will also be involved in the non-horse aspects of life at Largo Canyon School.
+As a volunteer, you will also be involved in the non-horse aspects of life at Mustang Camp.
 This may include gardening, gathering firewood, cleaning, construction, etc. The principle focus will still be horses, but you will not be a student enrolled in the certification course.
 If that is what you are looking for, go to the Internships page.

 Benefits: We will find you a place to sleep.
 We will buy the groceries but not from the health food store.
 You might eat a lot of peanut butter sandwiches with us.
 If you can't accept and appreciate that, don't show up.
 (But the truth is we have pretty good chow with Chef John in the kitchen!)